 First of all, there are various types of recommendations.
 They will be more potent if they follow the user’s journey.
 How to do that?
 By using artificial intelligence to collect data related to customer behaviour.

 Avoid generalized content or automated recommendations when it comes to the web or in follow-up campaigns after purchasing a product.
-Your customer doesn’t want to buy another jacket or a complementary product that doesn’t have any relation with their original purchase.
+Your customer doesn’t want to buy another jacket.
+Instead, offer her something complementary to her original purchase.